 La Montañita, Caquetá, Colombia, 2012.
 The FARC-EP release a French journalist to the ICRC and the organization Colombians for Peace.
 CC BY-NC-ND / ICRC / Carlos Villalon

 Media professionals reporting on armed conflict situations or other situations of violence continue to pay a steep price for the risks associated with their work.
 How are they protected under international humanitarian law (IHL)?
-When can the ICRC hotline help?
+How can the ICRC help?

 What are the dangers facing media professionals working in areas affected by armed conflict?